 If one of you wants to become CEO someday and the other is fine where they are, there will be problems.
 You might not be as right for each other as you think.

-#10 How do we plan to keep the romance alive in the relationship down the road?
 Contrary to what many believe, marriage isn’t the one thing that makes romance and sex fizzle out.
 However, starting a family does.
-The time constraint and the stress of a baby and children often puts the parent’s romantic and sexual needs a lesser priority.
+The time constraints and the stress of a baby and children often put the parent’s romantic and sexual needs as a lesser priority.

-#11 What type of lifestyle do we want to have?
-This is in regards to being fit and active along with what you’ll be eating and how healthy you want to be in life.
+This is in regard to being fit and active along with what you’ll be eating and how healthy you want to be in life.
 You might have some things in common but if you want to have a very strict, healthy lifestyle but your partner would rather eat whatever they want, it’s going to cause problems.

 You may argue that you know how they like to live their life but what are their goals with their lifestyle?
 Do they want to improve and become healthier as they age or do they not really care so much about if they’re getting the right nutrients?
 These things make a huge difference in a marriage.

 This may be one of the most important questions to ask before marriage.
 Love isn’t easy.
 Being in love with someone can be simple but maintaining that love and showing that appreciation day after day is not.
 It’s a lot of work.